tomatophp/filament-alerts/README.md

     ...
 ```

-and you must set the settings for FCM to get real-time notification

 ### Queue

 the notification is run on queue, so you must run the queue worker to send the notifications